 According to the Institute of Medicine, an eye-popping 100 million Americans suffer from chronic pain, costing Americans approximately $600 billion a year in treatments and lost productivity.
 These numbers make it apparent that chronic pain is a major obstacle that is a real public health challenge.
 Check out this video from the American Chronic Pain Association (ACPA):

 To help combat issues surrounding chronic pain, the ACPA has declared September to be Pain Awareness Month.
-Started in 2001, Pain Awareness Month is a large-scale public information campaign that seeks to engage people suffering from chronic pain and their family members, as well as local, state and federal legislative bodies and political officials.
+Started in 2001, Pain Awareness Month is a large-scale public information campaign that seeks to engage people suffering from chronic pain and their family members, as well as local, state, and federal legislative bodies and political officials.

 - Increased feelings of fatigue